press products

 This is achieved by adding an extra section of equal or greater displacement to the flow divider.
 The return line of this section is connected directly to tank so that it in effect works as a motor for the other sections in the flow divider thereby increasing their outlet pressures.

-Often custom-designed to meet specific needs, hydraulic rotary actuators provide durability and dependability.
+Eckart rotary actuators custom-designed to meet specific needs, hydraulic rotary actuators provide durability and dependability.

-Compact actuators with high torque and bearing capacity with short lead times and flexible shipping methods.
+IC Series rotary actuators are compact hydraulic actuators with high torque and bearing capacity with short lead times and flexible shipping methods.

 Helical gear rotary actuators are designed with space in mind and are suitable for many applications needing a compact solution.